Skip to content

 console.log('incrementCounter')

-// increment the counter by 1
+// counter increment of 1

 this.$store.commit('increment', 1)